narrative-environments/CourseCompendium/Things.md

 Hodder, I. (2014) ‘The Entanglements of humans and things: a long-term view’, _New Literary History_, 45(1), pp. 19–36. doi: 10.1353/nlh.2014.0005.

-Rovelli, C. (2018) _The Order of time: seven brief lessons on physics_.
+Rovelli, C. (2018) _The Order of time_.
 Translated by E. Segre and S. Carnell.
 New York, NY: Riverhead Books.